-Ben F. Windham, P.C. represents Plaintiffs, otherwise known as Relators in Whistle Blower Litigation Claims.
+Ben F. Windham, P.C. is an experienced whistle blower attorney that represents Plaintiffs, otherwise known as Relators in Whistle Blower Litigation Claims.
 These are also known as Qui Tam under Federal or State False Claims Acts.
 The Federal False Claims Act is codified under 31 U.S.C. §§ 3729 to 3733.
 Georgia has two False Claims or Qui Tam statutes.

 In a Whistle Blower claim a person with knowledge of fraud being committed against the government known as a Relator files a lawsuit under seal and gives the government a statutory time period to respond by either litigating the case themselves or releasing the Relator to sue on their own to recover.
 A Relator is typically an employee, contractor or agent of the company or individuals committing the fraud.